PronghornDigital/Montana-News-Archive/_docs/preplibrary.html.md

 # Preparing Your Library

-Before we even get started putting things into the system, it's critical to get the physical media organized.
-When we take things off the shelves to digitize, we need to know where to put the items back, and how to find them again.
-Two things are critical here
+Before investing in the time to and expense to install the hardware, it's critical to get the physical media organized.
+This means getting things out of boxes and onto shelves, finding every recording a permanent home on a shelf somewhere.

+There are two main things to keep in mind that every recording needs:

-* A **unique label**
+* A **unique label**.
 * and **a permanent home**.

 ## Labels